A Hilbert--Mumford criterion for nilsolitons: Proof of the results

-\begin{theorem} \emph{(see e.g.~\cite[Theorem 4.12]{HasHaya})} Let $(Z,\textsl{g}_Z)$ be a complete Riemannian manifold with a fixed point $z_0 \in Z$ and let $H$ be any group, and assume that $H$ acts isometrically on $(Z,\textsl{g}_Z)$ from the right.
+\begin{theorem} \emph{(see e.g.~\cite[Theorem 4.12]{HasHaya})} Let $(Z,\textsl{g}_Z)$ be a complete Riemannian manifold with a fixed base point $z_0 \in Z$, and $H$ be a Lie group acting isometrically on $(Z,\textsl{g}_Z)$ from the right.
 Let $f : Z \to \rl$ be a smooth $H$-invariant function which satisfies

 for any geodesic segment $\{ \gamma (t) \}_{t_0 \le t \le t_1}$ and for any $t \in [t_0 , t_1]$, with equality at some $t \in [t_0 , t_1]$ if and only if $\{ \gamma (t ) \}_{t_0 \le t \le t_1}$ is contained in $\gamma (t_0) \cdot H$.
 Then the following are equivalent. \begin{enumerate} \item There exists $z_* \in Z$ which attains the global minimum of $f$, and it is unique modulo the $H$-action. \item For any geodesic ray $\{ \gamma (t) \}_{t \ge 0}$ emanating from $z_0$, not contained in the $H$-orbit, we have